mkuyper/basicmac/services/perso/README.md

 *Version 0.1*

 This document describes the functionality and protocol implemented by the Basic MAC Personalization Service (perso).
-It is intended to allow a way for devices to be tested and personalized on a production line via a serial connection.
+It is intended to be used for in-fixture testing and personalizing of devices on a production line via serial connection.

-Design goals of the protocol include robustness, reliability and error recovery; while enabling a simple and safe implementation on the device.
+Design goals of the protocol include robustness, reliability and error recovery, while enabling a simple and safe implementation on the device.

 ## Physical Layer